 Pros and Cons of Granite CountertopsDecember 3, 2013

 You can search far and wide for interior decorating options without finding any that provide a more pleasing aesthetic along with better strength than granite.
 This rich, multifaceted stone can be utilized in both kitchens and bathrooms to great effect, but like many things in life, the benefits of granite do not come without drawbacks as well.
 What should you consider when choosing between granite and other countertop surfaces?
+Here are the pros and cons of granite countertops to help you decide:

 Pros of Granite Countertops